Services & Resources

 CIE - Centre for International Experience

 This confidential service facilitates the inclusion of students with a wide range of accessibility needs into all aspects of university life.
-If you are a student with a disability (including chronic or mental health conditions, sensory or physical disabilities, ADHD or ASD spectrum disorders, learning disabilities, concussion or brain injuries or temporary physical disabilities), and had academic accommodations in high school (e.g., extra test time, note-taking assistance, alternative-format textbooks), you may be eligible for similar support through this service.
+If you are a student with a disability (including chronic or mental health conditions, sensory or physical disabilities, ADHD or Autism spectrum disorders, learning disabilities, concussion or brain injuries or temporary physical disabilities), and/or had academic accommodations in high school (e.g., extra test time, note-taking assistance, alternative-format textbooks), you may be eligible for similar support through this service.

 We encourage you to register early with Accessibility Services to ensure you can access academic accommodations in a timely fashion if you need them.
 Students seeking academic accommodations for the start of the 2022 Fall Term should register by July 18, 2022.

 More services to support our diverse community

 Diversity deepens the engineering creative process and enriches the student experience.
 We are committed to creating an equitable and inclusive community, and to improving access to engineering studies for communities that have historically been underrepresented within the profession.

 Here are some of the ways we support and promote equity and inclusivity at U of T:

 - All U of T students can access medical and mental health support and services through doctors, counsellors, psychologists and 24-7 services like the My Student Support Program (MySSP).